 With $500 million debt coming due in 2020 and only €750 million due until 2024, Rolls-Royce does not appear at risk of default.

 3. A potentially lucrative bet on the recovery of the aerospace sector

 While Rolls-Royce’s Power Systems and Defense divisions have held steady during the Covid-19 crisis, Rolls-Royce shares fell over 50% since February on fears about the Civil Aerospace division’s woes.

 Indeed, Rolls-Royce’s main operating segment experienced a slowdown both in the number of new engines sold to commercial airplanes and jets, but also on the demand of maintenance services for existing engines.

-Nevertheless, with shares of the iconic engine-maker at a 10-year low, Rolls-Royce has the potential to display explosive returns should the aviation sector come back to normal faster than anticipated.
-While this may represent a risky bet, the upside could be sizable given how (relatively) cheap Rolls-Royce shares have become.
+Nevertheless, with shares of the iconic engine-maker at a 10-year low, Rolls-Royce has the potential to display explosive returns should the aviation sector come back to normal faster than anticipated. e.
 At the time of writing, the average analyst consensus hovered around 975p, with Goldman Sachs reaffirming its “Buy” rating with a price target at 528p.

 About Rolls-Royce Shares

 Company History & Business Model

 Rolls-Royce Holdings plc is a UK-based multinational engineering company established in 1904.
 It is headquartered in London, is listed on the London Stock Exchange and is an integral component of the UK’s FTSE 100 Index.